- Bald Eagle

 Life History and Conservation Success

-recovery is an American success story.
+The Bald Eagle's recovery is an American success story.
 It no longer needs the protection of the Endangered Species Act because its population is protected, healthy, and growing.
 Here are some facts about the bald eagle and its journey to recovery.

 Why the Bald Eagle almost went extinct in this country